wingkwong/leetcode-the-hard-way/tutorials/graph-theory/depth-first-search.md

 ---
-title: 'Depth First Search (DFS)'
+title: "Depth First Search (DFS)"
-description: 'In DFS, we aim to finish one branch before looking at other branches.'
+description: "In DFS, we aim to finish one branch before looking at other branches."
 hide_table_of_contents: true
 keywords:
   - leetcode